 COVID for computers, it's coming.
 It's triple C. COVID for computers is coming, think about that.
 Where do our electronics come from?
 This is going to be a bit of a speculative episode more than anything else, but most of our electronics are made in China.
 We've already seen cases where there have been back doors and hack abilities where people are using automated doorbells, where you click on it and they can see your face.
 Hackers have been able to go in and spy on these children and the parents weren't even aware there was some weirdo looking at them.
 Multiple devices that people take for granted on their home networks such as their smart TVs, smart fridges, smart door locks, smart anything on your network, even your smartphone is a way for you to get broken into.

 Cybercriminals do not discriminate.
-No matter how big or small your company may be, you can become a victim of hacking, phishing and other cyber attacks.
-Learn how you can guarantee the security of your company’s data.
+No matter how big or small your company, it can become a victim of hacking, phishing and other cyber attacks so stay up to date with cyber security news and learn how you can ensure the security of your company’s data.

 I'm being serious, now, guys.
 I don't normally have this tone when I'm doing a podcast, but we're seeing so many IT companies that are just doing a poor job at setting up their remote workforces.
 There's been a 41.5% increase in the amount of businesses that are now open to threats.
 That's because they've been intentionally opened.
 Your business is like a box.
 If you have no light going into that box, nothing inside the box can spoil potentially.
 As soon as light starts going in, though, you can have bacteria and all sorts of things happen, and your business is exactly the same.
 Your business as a box, when you open up a door, you're going to let all sorts of nasties come in.
 I'll put a link in the description so you can see how much more, what they call RDP traffic, is out and around on the internet, which is a protocol that can be broken into.